ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * `coeff_gaussians.csv` file will contain the Gaussian coefficients for the components of the Gaussian mixture for each of the test sample.
 * `coverage_plot.pdf` and `coverage_probability.npy` files will contain the results of the coverage probability diagnostic test.
 You could also specify the argument `--corner_plot True` while launching the script in order to produce and save the posterior corner plots in `.pdf` format and the posterior samples in `.pt` format for each of the test samples.

-!!! example

-    To see a tutorial example for how to use these training and inference scripts you can look at the notebook in `tutorials/tutorial_notebooks/08_learning_sbi_tutorial.ipynb`.

 ## Infer on a Data Set with an Ensemble